artifice-network/networking/README.md

-# RSA + AES Based Peer to Peer Networking
+# Peer to Peer TLS

 ## Purpose

-The purpose of this network is to provide secured AES asymmetric implementation that uses RNA to implement the asymmetric nature of this project's encryption.
+The purpose of this network is to provide secured AES asymmetric implementation that uses RSA. it is being designed as the network layer for a distributed artificial inteligence training platform known as Artifice. currently this crate is the furthest along in the Artifice Project by far.

 ## Divergence From Classic TLS